w3f/polkadot-wiki/docs/maintain/maintain-guides-democracy.md

 Endorsing a proposal means that you are agreeing with the proposal and backing it with an equal amount of deposit as was originally locked.
 The bonded tokens will be released once the proposal is tabled (that is, brought to a vote), just like the original proposer's bond.
 By endorsing a proposal you will move it higher up the rank of proposals.
-The most endorsed proposal &mdash; in value, not number of supporters &mdash; will be brought to a referendum every launch period.
+The most endorsed proposal &mdash; in value, not the number of supporters &mdash; will be brought to a referendum every launch period.

 It is important to note that there is no way to stop or cancel endorsing a proposal once it has been done.
 Therefore, the DOT that was endorsed will be reserved until the proposal is tabled as a